Park homes

 Cut out the cold air entering the home through gaps between the floorboards and around the skirting boards with sealant, self adhesive strips, foam strips and wooden trim.
 Adding carpet or extra rugs are great options too.

 Damp and mould are common in park homes, and ventilation is key to reducing condensation and moisture build up.
-It’s important to check that any work completed on the home does not block up ventilation and additional vents and extractor fans may be required.
-Following these basic rules will help reduce the risk of damp and mould
+It’s also important to check that any work completed on the home does not block up ventilation and additional vents and extractor fans may be required.

 Heating options

-Many park homes have no mains gas so use oil or LPG boilers to heat their homes.
+Many park homes have no mains gas so residents are likely to use oil or LPG boilers to heat their homes.
 These work in a similar way to mains gas boilers, and will need to be installed by a regulated heating engineer.

 Some park homes have log burners that may have a back boiler to run hot water to radiators.
 These will need to be installed by a HETAS registered installer and permission from the site owner may be needed.